tmaquaponics/tmaquaponics.github.io/db/_posts/2025-02-08-molly-fish.md

 ### Reproduction

 Mollies are constantly breeding, so much that you can up their population pretty quickly.
 And we're talking exponential growth !
 They give birth every other month to about 20 fry.
 Sometimes less, sometimes more, depending on the size of the females.
-On average, you can expect about 25 younglings per female per month.
+On average, you can expect about 25 younglings per female per pregnancy.

 When a pregnant female is about to give birth, she starts isolating herself and chasing other females.
 At that time, it is best put her in a separate tank to ensure the survival of the fry.
 With experience, you will start to recognize the right time within a day or two from giving birth.